-Pirates rally in 9th to edge Cubs 6-5
+Pirates rally against Kimbrel in 9th to edge Cubs 6-5

+PITTSBURGH (AP) — The Chicago Cubs splurged on closer Craig Kimbrel last month in hopes of shoring up the back end of their spotty bullpen.

+So far, the seven-time All Star is fitting in for all the wrong reasons.

-PITTSBURGH (AP) — Jung Ho Kang scored on Corey Dickerson’s sacrifice fly in the ninth inning to cap a frantic rally and lift the Pittsburgh Pirates to a 6-5 victory over the Chicago Cubs on Wednesday night.
+Jung Ho Kang scored on Corey Dickerson’s sacrifice fly to cap a frantic ninth-inning rally off Kimbrel and lift the Pittsburgh Pirates to a 6-5 victory over the struggling Cubs on Wednesday night.

-Josh Bell hit his 26th home of the season and fourth of the series and added a double to give him 59 extra-base hits, the most ever by a National League player before the All-Star break.

-The Cubs turned to recently signed closer Craig Kimbrel (0-1) to protect a one-run lead in the ninth and the Pirates pounced.
+Kimbrel (0-1) came on to protect a one-run lead and pick up his second save since signing a three-year deal with Chicago.
+Instead he trudged to the dugout with his teammate walked off with his first loss since joining the Cubs.
+The Pirates used a walk, a flare that turned into a double and some aggressive base running to win their third straight.

-Elias Diaz walked with one out, Kang followed with a double to right field that Chicago’s Willson Contreras couldn’t track down.
+The closer walked Elias Diaz on a full count with one out.
+Kang followed with a double to right that Chicago’s Willson Contreras couldn’t track down.
 Diaz beat the throw to the plate from Chicago second baseman Addison Russell on Adam Frazier’s fielders’ choice.
-Kang followed Diaz home when Dickerson’s fly ball to left field was deep enough to allow Kang to easily beat Kyle Schwarber’s heave.
+Kang sprinted home when Kyle Schwarber’s heave from left field following Dickerson’s fly ball was late to set off a giddy celebration.

+“I think my stuff was moving and I was throwing it where I wanted to a little bit more, but didn’t get the results,” Kimbrel said.
+“That doesn’t always work out.”

+“That was nuts.
+Craziest ending to a game that I’ve ever seen,” said Pittsburgh first baseman Josh Bell, who hit his 26th home run of the season and added a double to give him 59 extra-base hits, the most ever by a National League player before the All-Star break.
+“I feel like that just adds to the momentum.”

 Starling Marte collected three hits for the Pirates.
+Frazier’s streak of hits in seven straight at bats ended in the first but he singled in the seventh.
 Melky Cabrera went 3 for 4 and delivered a two-run home run off Chicago starter Yu Darvish but was also thrown out at home by Contreras to end the eighth while trying to score on a single by Colin Moran.

+All it did was set the stage for Pittsburgh’s 21st comeback win of the season.

+“We play hard from the beginning to end,” Diaz said.
+“It’s special.”

 Victor Caratini homered from both sides of the plate for the Cubs, including a go-ahead two-run shot in the seventh off Francisco Liriano to give the Cubs a 5-4 lead.
 Javy Baez added his 22nd home run for Chicago but the Cubs lost their fourth consecutive game.